fuse-friends/fuse-native/README.md

 Unconfigures FUSE on your machine.
 Basically undos any change the above method does.

+See the CLI section below on how to run these commands from the command line if you prefer doing that.

 ### FUSE API
 Most of the [FUSE api](http://fuse.sourceforge.net/doxygen/structfuse__operations.html) is supported.
 In general the callback for each op should be called with `cb(returnCode, [value])` where the return code is a number (`0` for OK and `< 0` for errors).
 See below for a list of POSIX error codes.